NEW: U.S. Coast Guard and Jamaica suspend search on Sunday

 Estimates suggested the fuel would have run out at 2:15 p.m.

-It crashed 14 miles off Jamaica's northeast coast.
+And it stopped altogether after crashing 14 miles off Jamaica’s northeast coast.

 The Coast Guard said search crews completed 12 search patterns covering about 3,750 square miles over 70 hours.